voidlabs/mosaico/README.md

 ### Build/Run

-this may raise warnings about Knockout, ignore them:
+this may raise warnings about Knockout, ignore them.
+It will probably fail on some colorpicker dependency, just run it again and will work:
 ```
   npm install
 ```